IEC 62196: History

 Typical connectors and inlets that were built according to this edition of the standard used spring-loaded butt contacts and were made by Avcon and Maréchal Electric.

 The second edition, IEC 62196-1:2011, was published in 2011.
 One significant change was the increase of the maximum voltage of connectors, inlets and cable assemblies for DC charging to 1500 V. The development of this edition was coordinated with the first edition of IEC 62196-2, which describes several configurations of pin-and-sleeve contacts for AC charging.

 The third edition, IEC 62196-1:2014, was published in 2014.
 One significant addition was the general description of a “combined interface” as used by the Combined Charging System.
 The development of this edition was coordinated with the first edition of IEC 62196-3, which describes connectors and inlets for DC charging.

+The fourth edition, IEC 62196-1:2022, was published in 2022.
+This edition includes additional requirements for contact materials and plating, makes changes to the temperature rise test to include additional points of measurement, and includes additional tests for accessories to address thermal stresses and stability, mechanical wear and abuse, and exposure to contaminants.
+Rated AC and DC voltages and currents in IEC 62196-1:2022 are as follows: